 Needless to say, research your state’s particular fees and costs!
 In general, however, here are the costs you should factor in when budgeting for your cannabis company:

-In 2017, one of our clients planned to cultivate cannabis and produce retail products in Las Vegas, Nevada, after recreational marijuana was legalized.
+Another Masterplans client in Las Vegas, Nevada, launched a vertically-integrated cannabis company in 2020.
 They sought $7 million in investor funding: $4 million for a building, $2.3 million for lab and security equipment and build-out, $154,000 for expenses (legal, website development, and licensing), and $524,000 for working capital.